Skip to content

 3. Check safety: Determine if any epochs are safe to reclaim

-4. Try reclaim: Walk limbo bags and free eligible objects
+4. Try reclaim: Walk this thread's own limbo bags and free eligible objects

 Epoch Safety